 When you select a trace from the list of traces, you see details about it.

 If a trace involves more than one entity, and we have information about those entities, the trace page includes a map.
-For more about how that, see Maps in context.

 The UI indicates span properties with these icons: